-ORG Volume 5, page 2249 records the first appearance of this account of a hospital train in South Africa in the London Daily Mail on 21, 23, 24 and 25 April, 1900, and in papers in Canada and the Unites States the same month.
+This account of a hospital train in South Africa was fgirst published in the London Daily Mail on 21, 23, 24 and 25 April, 1900, and in papers in Canada and the Unites States the same month.
+It was accompanied by the poem “Pity poor fighting men”.

-It is not given an “Uncollected” number by ORG probably because it appeared as a paperback, published by Hume & Co, in Santiago, Chile the same year.
+It was collected in the Sussex and Burwash editions, but was not given an “Uncollected” number by ORG probably because it appeared as a paperback, published by Hume & Co, in Santiago, Chile the same year.
 This, ORG suggests, is a “pirate” (unauthorised) edition, containing further stories and verse by Kipling, with articles by Julian Ralph, Charles E. Hind and Douglas Storey.

 The other pieces by Kipling in this volume are recorded as: